 Visit the Environmental Chemistry and Technology program page to learn more.

 The Freshwater and Marine Sciences Program (FMS) is an interdisciplinary graduate training program that offers M.S. and Ph.D. degrees to students interested in the science of freshwater and marine ecosystems.
 Our graduate program emphasizes limnological studies and is based on the premise that the freshwater and marine sciences are integrated fields requiring a broad base in the fundamental disciplines.

 Visit the Freshwater and Marine Sciences program website (in the College of Letters and Science) to learn more.

 A Master of Science in Manufacturing Systems Engineering provides a foundation for managing manufacturing operations in internationally competitive environments.
 The flexible curriculum includes manufacturing engineering and business classes, allowing graduates to build cross-functional expertise required to drive creative product development, efficient production and timely delivery.
 Ninety-nine percent of graduates accept permanent positions by graduation.

 Visit the On-campus Manufacturing Systems Engineering program page to learn more.

 In addition to our traditional master’s and PhD degree programs, we also offer a robust suite of online degrees designed to advance the careers of working professionals.
-The Department of Engineering Professional Development, which administers these master’s degrees, is world-renowned for the high quality of education it provides.
+The Office of Interdisciplinary Professional Programs, which administers these master’s degrees, is world-renowned for the high quality of education it provides.
 For the sixth straight year, the quality of our programs–and the success of our students–have earned the University of Wisconsin a place among the nation’s top 10 online master of engineering programs by US News and World Report.
-The department also delivers a variety of educational programs for professionals, including cutting-edge short courses, certificate programs and licensing credits.
+The office also delivers a variety of educational programs for professionals, including cutting-edge short courses, certificate programs and licensing credits.